SolaceDev/solace-dev-codelabs/markdown/opentelemetry-intro/opentelemetry-intro.md

 Duration: 0:10:00

 Positive
 : This CodeLab focuses on OpenTelemetry, so it won't actually implement the Salesforce events.
 If that's your passion, Solace has a great [CodeLab about event-enabling Salesforce with Boomi and Solace](https://codelabs.solace.dev/codelabs/boomi-salesforce-codelab/).
 Likewise, this CodeLab doesn't get into the nitty gritty of the Python API.
-If you want to now more about those capabilities, there will be a CodeLab soon.
+If you want to know more about those capabilities, there will be a CodeLab soon.

 1. If you haven't already, unzip the CodeLabs code into a convenient directory
 1. Open a terminal window
 1. Install the OpenTelemetry APIs with pip:

-		pip install opentelemetry-api
-		pip install opentelemetry-sdk
+		pip install -r requirements.txt
-1. 🚨Get the lastest Solace Python API 🚨🚨🚨🚨

 1. Launch IDLE, and open `solace_telemetry_publisher_Salesforce.py`
 1. Update the connection parameters to match your Solace event broker: